scheme-requests-for-implementation/srfi-126/srfi-126.md

 and the result of the previous application, or `init` at the first application.
 The order in which `proc` is applied to the entries is unspecified.

+- `(hashtable-map->list proc hashtable)` (procedure)

+`Proc` should accept two arguments, should return a single value, and should not mutate `hashtable`.
+The `hashtable-map->list` procedure applies `proc` to every key and value in `hashtable` and returns the returned values as a list.
+The order in which `proc` is applied to the entries is unspecified.

 - `(hashtable-key-list hashtable)` (procedure)